 17 "When you enter the wedding chamber you will take some glowing embers of incense, and you will put on top of them part of the heart and liver of the fish.
-18 As soon as the fire begins to smoke, the demon will smell it ^{24:14} and flee never to return.
-And when you go to Sara, stand up together and call on the allmerciful God.
+18 As soon as the fire begins to smoke, the demon will smell it and flee never to return.
+And when you go to Sara, stand up together and call on the all-merciful God.
 He will keep you safe because he has compassion.
 Do not be afraid, because from all eternity Sara has been destined to be your wife.
 You will save her, and she will go with us.
 And I am sure that she will bear you children."

-19 When Tobias heard Raphael's words, he {Gen} loved Sara and his heart became strongly ^{24:67} attached to her.
+19When Tobias heard Raphael's words, ^{Gen} he loved Sara and his heart became strong-^{24.67} ly attached to her.

-7 1When they arrived in Ecbatana Tobias said to Raphael, "Friend Azarias, take me straightaway to our friend Ragouel."
+The when they arrived in Ecbatana Tobias said to Raphael, "Friend Azarias, take me straightaway to our friend Ragouel."
 So Raphael led Tobias to Ragouel's house and they found Ragouel sitting by the door of the courtyard.

-2Ragouel said to his wife, Edna, "This young man is very like my cousin Tobit!"
-Gen 3Edna questioned them, "Where have you ^{29:4-} come from, my friends?"
-They replied, "We are of the sons of Naphtali who live as exiles in Nineveh."
-4 She asked them, "Do you know my kinsman, Tobit?"
-5They said, "Yes, we know him."
+2Ragouel said to his wife, Edna, "How this young man resembles Tobit, the son of my uncle!"
+3Edna questioned them, "Where have you come from, my friends?"
+294 They replied, "We are of the sons of Naphtali who live as exiles in Nineveh."
+4She asked them, "Do you know my kinsman, Tobit?"
+They said, "Yes, we know him."
 She continued, "Is he in good health?"
+5They answered, "Yes, he is alive and well."
 Then Tobias said, "Tobit is my father."

-6Ragouel ran towards him and covered him with kisses, then in tears he blessed Tobias and said to him, "Blessings on you, you are the son of a good and worthy man!"
-7 When he learned that Tobit had lost his sight he grieved and wept.
-"What a misfortune that a man who is so just and generous should become blind!"
-8 His wife Edna and his daughter Sara wept also and they received Tobias and Raphael with great kindness.
+6Ragouel ran towards him and covered him with kisses, and broke into tears.
+7Then in tears he blessed Tobias and said to him, "Blessings on you, you are the son of a good and worthy man!"
+What a misfortune that a man who is so just and generous should become blind!"
+He embraced his kinsman Tobiah and continued to weep.
+8His wife Edna and his daughter Sara wept also and they received Tobias and Raphael with great kindness.
 9They killed a sheep and served them numerous dishes.